AnhNguyenRealEstate/listing-portal/README.md

 #### 4. Run ng serve at project root and begin devving.

-#### 5. Debug from other devices
+#### 5. Local testing from other devices
-Add `"host" : "0.0.0.0"` to firebase.json's emulator's Hosting config
-Browse `http://[local-IP-address]:5050` from your phone or other devices
+Add `"host" : "0.0.0.0"` to firebase.json's emulator's Hosting config (for all relevant emulators) In `app.module.ts`, connect emulators to local IP address Browse `http://[local-IP-address]:5050` from your phone or other devices

 ## Running unit tests